Napster (streaming service): Napster rebranding

 On July 14, 2016, Rhapsody phased out the Rhapsody brand in favor of Napster and has since branded its service internationally as Napster.

 Acquisition by MelodyVR

 On August 25, 2020, Napster was sold to virtual reality concerts company MelodyVR.

 Acquisition by Algorand

 On May 10, 2022, Napster was sold to the blockchain company Algorand and the crypto-focused investment firm Hivemind.
 Following the sale, Emmy Lovell was announced as CEO of Napster.

 On June 8, 2022, Napster released a new version of its music streaming app with refreshed branding.

-Rhapsody MP3

-In addition to its subscription service, Rhapsody used to sell 256 kbit/s constant bit rate MP3s individually, Rhapsody has since canceled the sales of downloadable songs to focus on its core streaming service.